-When we wonder about prayer, it should be reassuring to know that even a disciple of Jesus asked Him for instructions about how to pray.
+If you’re wondering about how to pray an effective prayer, you’re not alone—even a disciple of Jesus asked Him for instructions about how to pray:

 “Now it came to pass, as He was praying in a certain place, when He ceased, that one of His disciples said to Him, ‘Lord, teach us to pray, as John also taught his disciples’” (Luke 11:1).

-As the Lord’s disciple indicated, prayer is something that does not come naturally to us—it is something that needs to be taught.
+As the Lord’s disciple indicated, prayer is something that does not come naturally to us—it’s something we have to be taught.
 The inspired Word of God provides the answers to some frequently asked questions about how to pray.

 When should we pray?

 The Bible doesn’t prescribe a “correct” time to pray—on the contrary, it shows us that many of God’s people prayed throughout the day and at different times.